-Figures X Source: HUD Public Housing & LIHTC & Section 8 Data Portals Osage, and Pulaski counties live in HUD subsidized housing.
+Figure 17 Source: HUD Public Housing & LIHTC & Section 8 Data Portals

 Another indicator of a healthy housing market is the vacancy rate.
 Albeit ACS vacancy rates are not perfect, they are still useful in the context of other data.
-The vacancy rate for owner-occupied units in
+The vacancy rate for owner-occupied units in the